Alexander Carr-Saunders: Honours

 For his military service during World War I, Carr-Saunders was awarded three medals; the 1914 Star or 1914–15 Star, the British War Medal, and the Victory Medal.

-In the 1946 New Year Honours, Carr-Saunders was appointed a Knight Bachelor (Kt) in recognition of his role as Director of the London School of Economics and Political Science, and therefore granted the title sir.
+In the 1946 New Year Honours, Carr-Saunders was appointed a Knight Bachelor (Kt) in recognition of his role as Director of the London School of Economics and Political Science.
 On 12 March 1946, he was knighted by King George VI during a ceremony at Buckingham Palace.
 In 1946, he was also elected a Fellow of the British Academy (FBA), and awarded the first Galton medal by the Eugenics Society.
 In the 1957 New Year Honours, he was appointed a Knight Commander of the Order of the British Empire (KBE) "for services as Director of the London School of Economics".

+Personal life and death

+Carr-Saunders was married to Teresa Molyneux-Seel (alumna of Somerville College, Oxford) and lived at a 16th-century mansion, Water Eaton, Oxfordshire, age 52, when his son Nicholas Saunders was born in 1938.
+His daughter, Flora Carr-Saunders, married Peter Maxwell Stuart, 21st Laird of Traquair.